IELTS Speaking 2026: Top Tips & Proven Strategies

 Finally, the key to success in the speaking test is to practice as much as possible.
 This will help you become more confident and fluent in expressing your ideas and opinions.

-To practice, you can use a range of resources such as online practice tests, a speaking partner or tutor, or record your practice sessions and review your performance.
+To practice effectively, you can use a range of resources such as online practice tests, speaking partners, or record your practice sessions and review your performance.
 This will help you identify your strengths and weaknesses and work on areas that need improvement.

 Also Read: How to get an 8-band score in all IELTS sections?